r0mdau/go-clean-docker-registry/README.md

 ## Quick start

-Multiple flags are settable, mandatory are image name and registry api url.
+Multiple flags are settable, some are mandatory, help menu will help you.
 All flags have a shortcut alias.

 Three commands :